hashicorp/consul/website/source/docs/platform/k8s/connect.html.md

 * `consul.hashicorp.com/connect-inject` - If this is "true" then injection
   is enabled.
 If this is "false" then injection is explicitly disabled.
-  The default is configurable on the injector itself.
-When installing the injector, the default behavior requires pod specify this to opt-in to injection.
+  The default injector behavior requires pods to opt-in to injection by specifying this value as "true".
+This default can be changed in the injector's configuration if desired.

 * `consul.hashicorp.com/connect-service` - For pods that accept inbound
   connections, this specifies the name of the service that is being